Wilfred Mott: Character history

 Wilfred Mott first appears in "Voyage of the Damned" (2007).
-The Doctor and Astrid Peth meet him shortly after teleporting down to Earth.
-He mans a newspaper stand, and is one of the few people to remain in London over Christmas following the bizarre events during each Christmas in recent years ("The Christmas Invasion" and "The Runaway Bride").
-He is a staunch monarchist.
-He witnesses the Doctor and Astrid being teleported back to the intergalactic cruiser Titanic.
+A British Army veteran, he mans a newspaper stand and is one of the few people to remain in a deserted London over Christmas following the bizarre events during Christmas in recent years.
+He is a staunch monarchist and wears the badge of the Parachute Regiment on his beanie, Cribbins himself wore the same badge during his National Service.
+The Doctor and Astrid Peth meet him shortly after teleporting down to Earth, before witnessing them disappearing back to the intergalactic cruiser Titanic.

-Donna Noble calls him "Gramps".
 In the episode "Partners in Crime", Wilfred is revealed to be an amateur astronomer who spends his evenings stargazing with his telescope from an allotment.
-He has an interest in alien conspiracies, and is somewhat eccentric in his beliefs.
-He has a good relationship with his granddaughter who joins him on the allotment when she wishes to escape her mother's nagging.
-Donna asks him to tell her if he ever sees "a little blue box" and vaguely describes the Doctor to him.
-After Donna joins the Doctor, the pair make a fly-by of the allotment in the TARDIS, its door open, which astonishes Wilfred.
-Donna waves to him from the TARDIS door and he is elated to see that she is following her desire for adventure.
-Wilfred wears on his hat the badge of the Parachute Regiment, in which Cribbins served during his National Service.
+He has an interest in alien conspiracies and is somewhat eccentric in his beliefs.
+He has a good relationship with his granddaughter, Donna Noble (who calls him "gramps"), morally supporting her in contrast to Sylvia's berating and nagging, and he is joined by Donna on the allotment when she wishes to escape this.
+After Donna sets off with the Doctor, they make a fly-by of the allotment in the TARDIS, its door open, astonishing Wilfred.
+Donna waves to him from the TARDIS door and he is jubilant to see that she is following her desire for adventure.

-In "The Sontaran Strategem", Wilfred is reunited with his granddaughter and the Doctor, whom (Donna is shocked to learn) he has met previously.
-His absence in "The Runaway Bride" is explained by him being ill with what he believed to be Spanish flu.
-When the ATMOS devices activate, he is trapped in the family car where the Doctor and Donna try to rescue him; the episode ends with him still trapped and choking in his car.
+In "The Sontaran Strategem", Wilfred is reunited with his granddaughter and the Doctor, whom Donna is shocked to learn he has met previously.
+His absence in "The Runaway Bride" is explained by being ill with what he believed to be Spanish flu.
+When the ATMOS devices activate, he is trapped in the family car where the Doctor and Donna try to rescue him.
 In "The Poison Sky", Sylvia saves him by smashing the windscreen with an axe kept by the front door of her house.
+Despite seeing first-hand the risks of travelling with the Doctor, he nevertheless continues to support Donna in doing so.